FrancisYu2020/Distributed-Log-Querier/README.md

 bash build.sh
 ```

-Or you can build the client and server program by yourself following the commands below:
+or you can build the client and server program by yourself following the commands below:

 ```
 cd src/